Dead 'murder hornet' near Seattle is 1st found in US in 2021

 On June 11, entomologists confirmed it was an Asian giant hornet.
 DNA testing indicated the specimen appeared to be unrelated to the hornet introductions in Whatcom County or Canada.

+Spichiger said the newly found hornet lacked orange bands on its abdomen and likely came from a country in southern Asia.

-“This new report continues to underscore how important public reporting is for all suspected invasive species, but especially Asian giant hornet,” said Sven Spichiger, a entomologist with the state Agriculture Department who is leading the fight to eradicate the hornets.
+"This new report continues to underscore how important public reporting is for all suspected invasive species, but especially Asian giant hornet,” he said.

 “We’ll now be setting traps in the area and encouraging citizen scientists to trap in Snohomish and King counties," Spichiger said.
 “None of this would have happened without an alert resident taking the time to snap a photo and submit a report.”